Worktrees Reference

 Create new branchUse -b flagAlways creates new branch

-Use existing branchOmit -b flag”Attach to existing branch” toggle (TUI: Ctrl+P; web: in the session step under the branch field)
+Use existing branchOmit -b flag”Attach to existing branch” toggle (TUI: Ctrl+P; web: in the session step under the branch field, inside the “Advanced” disclosure)

 Branch validationChecks if branch existsNone (always creates)